 Lisa has worked in healthcare publishing for many years.
 She joined RCNi as assistant clinical editor of Nursing Standard in 2001, and became co-editor of Mental Health Practice in 2020.

 Christine is the co-editor of Mental Health Practice and has also been managing editor at Nursing Standard.
-She originally trained as a journalist and has worked for a variety of publications, and in health and medical communications.
-Christine is also editor of Nursing Children and Young People, Learning Disability Practice and a clinical editor who has specialised in nursing since 2002.
+She originally trained as a journalist and has worked for a variety of publications.
+Christine is also editor of Nursing Children and Young People and Learning Disability Practice, and a clinical editor specialising in nursing.

 Neil trained as a mental health nurse in the mid-1980s.
 Working in a soon-to-close asylum showed him the best and worst of nursing and made him more determined to minimise the harm that institutionalised psychiatry can do.
 Since then his career has encompassed a wide range of clinical, academic and professional leadership roles.